 A new generation of public service is underway as government agencies across the globe consider adoption of Robotic Process Automation (RPA).
-And as the sector follows in the footsteps of privately-owned businesses, governments can learn from their private sector counterparts.
-Businesses have already discovered the benefits of RPA and intelligent automation, and many of them translate to the public sector, as well.
+And, as the sector follows in the footsteps of privately owned businesses, governments can learn from their private sector counterparts.
+Businesses have already discovered many benefits of RPA and intelligent automation, many of which translate to the public sector, as well:

 Because the public sector must go through additional approvals to change even outdated practices, they can often be dissuaded from implementing significant process improvements.
 Automation provides the public an opportunity to access more accurate information at a faster rate than before.

-2. Rebuild the public trust: Citizens expect to be able to access information instantly.
+Citizens expect to be able to access information instantly.
 When they can’t, as with private business, they feel let down and unable to trust they can get what they need.
-There’s difficulty for public services to keep up with modern expectations from a public used to mobile apps and instant private services.
+There’s difficulty for public services to keep up with modern expectations from a public that's used to mobile apps and instant private services.

-3. Save money: When multiple layers of approvals are necessary, in order to reduce the possibility of human error and before a process can be finalized, the extra steps can lead to more delay, bulked-up staffing, and inflated budgets.
+When multiple layers of approvals are necessary in order to reduce the possibility of human error and before a process can be finalized, the extra steps can lead to more delay, bulked-up staffing, and inflated budgets.
 Training times are longer, as well, for new employees because they have to be thoroughly taught even repetitive and mundane tasks.

-Digital Workers from Automation Anywhere can support government organisations in Australia and around the globe by taking control of robotic tasks, saving millions or even billions of dollars.
+Digital Workers from Automation Anywhere can support government organizations around the globe by taking control of robotic tasks, saving millions or even billions of dollars.

-4. Achieve innovation: Government structures rely on processes that have historically worked to a sufficient standard.
-This approach does little to encourage progression, updates or improvements.
-Since public sector agencies generally don’t have a goal of increased profit to work towards, there is less incentive to find ways of enhancing processes.
+Government structures rely on processes that have historically worked to a sufficient standard.
+This approach does little to encourage progression, updates, or improvements.
+Since public sector agencies generally don’t have a goal of increased profit to work toward, there's less incentive to find ways to enhance processes.

-Because one of the features of RPA is that it works in tandem with existing IT systems and processes, progress is readily achievable in even the most careful and traditional organisations.
+Because one of the features of RPA is that it works in tandem with existing IT systems and processes, progress is readily achievable in even the most careful and traditional organizations.

-Private sector companies across Australia and the globe have realized benefits from deploying RPA and now view automation as a standard part of their ongoing operations.
-Government organizations can achieve the five benefits list above, and many others, by using intelligent automation to help save time and money while delivering real benefits to the citizens they serve.
+Private sector companies across the globe have realized benefits as a result of deploying RPA and now view automation as a standard part of their ongoing operations.
+Government organizations can achieve the five benefits listed above and many others by using intelligent automation to save time and money while delivering real benefits to the citizens they serve.